bormaxi8080/bormaxi8080/resume/bormaxi_resume_tech_EN.md

 I do not consider offers from russian corporations, state structures, and office work within Russian Federation.
 Now I leave Russia.

+## Technology stack

+- Python, Node.js, JavaScript, Perl, Bash
+- PostgreSQL, MongoDB, MySql, Redis, Django, Celery, RabbitMQ
+- AWS (EC2, Amplify, S3, RDS, Route 53, DynamoDB), ClickHouse, Prometheus, Grafana, Zabbix, Hujinn, Jira administration
+- Linux (Ubuntu, Debian, Kali, Amazon Linux, Arch Linux, Parrot OS, Mikrotik OS, CentOS, FreeBSD), MacOS, Windows, Virtualization (VirtualBox, Vagrant, VMWare), Docker - at the level of normal, advanced in places, DevOps.
+I have a talent to install and configure any software so that it works on any systems and configurations
+- Async.IO, AIOgram, Google API, Nest.js, Express, REST API, Swagger and some frameworks & tools for highload, queuing, mutli threading, multi processing, sharding, etc.
+- Selenium, Puppeteer, Apify, Playwright, Crawlee and at different times a bunch of all sorts of exotics, mainly integration, for parsing, scraping, crawling and data enrichment
+- Various protocols related to e-mail (POP3, IMAP, MTU logs, verification and validation of addresses through various services, mass mailings)
+- C++ as a secret rarely used skill
+- Java, .NET - at the level of “I can, but without fanaticism”
+- PHP - at the level of “collect or fix something quickly”
+- Vue, React - at the level of understanding how it works (there is no industrial experience in frontend development)
+- Delphi, Embarcadero, VBScript as oldfag )
+- UX, Figma, CSS, Styles - I can make it nice if needed

 ## Work experience

 ### Dec 2021 - Present, Python, Node.js, Perl Developer & Investigator, NDA, outside Russia